 - Rotor-winged aircraft responding to remote locations and uncontrolled airspace is restricted by weather and other environmental factors.

-- Altitude restrictions in certain airspace may limit an aircraft from responding to locations.
+- Altitude restrictions in certain airspace and/or difficult terrain may prevent an aircraft from responding to locations.

 - In addition, the cost to the patient for an air ambulance should also be considered a disadvantage.